-Water withdrawals must be reported by completing the Water Withdrawal Reporting Form (PDF 1.4 MB).
+Water withdrawals must be reported annually by completing the Water Withdrawal Reporting Form (PDF 1.4 MB).
 Please note that this form does not work with "Chrome" internet browser.
 If your facility sells water to users outside of your water district or facility, complete the form titled Outside Sales To Other Water Systems Or Facilities (PDF 37 KB).
 Please submit both forms via email.
 Alternatively you may fill out, print, and mail or fax the form.
 If you are having difficulty reading or submitting the form via email please download a newer version of Adobe Reader.
 A link to a free download can be found in the right hand column of this webpage under "Links Leaving DEC's Website".

 Current Reporting Requirements

 Required information on the forms includes:

-- The water source, the location of the water source and the source capacity if known;
+- The water source, the location of the water source and the source capacity;

-- The amount of water withdrawn for the reporting period, including the average and peak withdrawals, for monthly or other intervals specified by the Department;
+- The amount of water withdrawn for the calendar year including the average and peak withdrawals;

 - A description of the use of the water withdrawn;